 For the authorization of the development of the Kojiki, the genealogical record of the royal family was used as legends, traditions, manuscripts, songs and among others in which the court as a whole would benefit from the mystical narratives of the work that began to be written in 712.
 By That's why the first writings are concentrated on reigns and imperial succession, after which mystical stories emerged to explain the origin of everything.

-Kojiki was the object of study for 0 Edo period, by Metoori Norinaga (scholar) who wrote a survey on the work and called it Kojiki – den divided into 44 volumes.
-It had the English translation called Basil Hall Chamberlain, but the most recent Kojiki translation is the 1968 one translated by Donald Philippi.
+The Kojiki was the subject of study during the Edo Period, by Metoori Norinaga (scholar) who wrote a research on the work and called it Kojiki - den divided into 44 volumes.
+It had an English translation called Basil Hall Chamberlain, but the most recent translation of the Kojiki is from 1968 translated by Donald Philippi.

-The Dōka-bon (1381) is one of three subdivisions of the Dōka.
-Of Dōka-bon only the first half of volume one remains.
-Then there's the Dōshō-bon (道祥本) of 1424 which also only has the first and flawed volume, And then the Shun'yu-bon (春瑜本) single volume.
+The Dōka-bon (1381) is one of the three subdivisions of Dōka.
+From the Dōka-bon, only the first half of volume one remains.
+Next is the Dōshō-bon (道祥本) from 1424, which also only contains the first volume and has flaws.
+And then there is the Shun'yu-bon (春瑜本) of a single volume.

 The mythology depicted in Kojiki

-Japanese mythology talks about gods and how they suggest, their abilities, the creation of everything in the Universe and the history of the emperors who rose to power.
-Some gods are the Sun, Moon, Astros, Rain, Wind and Agriculture. and among others.
-It is also discussed the relationship between the good and evil of the deities and the humans themselves.
+Japanese mythology speaks of gods and how they emerged, their abilities, the creation of everything in the Universe, and the history of the emperors who rose to power.
+Some gods include the 太陽, the 月, the 星々, the 雨, the 風, and the 農業 and others.
+It also discusses the relationship between the good and evil of the deities and humans themselves.

 In addition to these gods, considered the main ones, seven more generations emerged, in which Izanagi and Izanami emerged.
 The prefix at the beginning of their name IZA means to invite or lead.
 At the end of the name, it identifies the sex, being MI for female and GI for male.
 It is not possible to reach a consensus on what the relationship between them was, if they were brothers, married or something else.